UffizziCloud/docs/docs/guides/git-integrations.md

-When defining your application stack with a compose file or template, you can choose to add your application components from source code or as pre-built container images.
-Uffizzi has out-of-the-box support for the following hosted git providers.
-If your provider is not listed below, consider contributing a new integration to [open-source Uffizzi](https://github.com/UffizziCloud).

-## GitHub
 Uffizzi's GitHub integration provides an easy way for you to preview code changes made to your GitHub repositories.
-To setup this integration, you will need to install the Uffizzi app in your GitHub account, then grant Uffizzi read-only access to the repositories you want to preview.
+To configure this integration, you will need to install the Uffizzi app in your GitHub account, then grant Uffizzi read-only access to the repositories you want to preview.
 Follow these simple steps to install the Uffizzi app in your GitHub account:

 1. Log into [app.uffizzi.com](https://app.uffizzi.com)
 2. Navigate to **Settings** -> **Integrations**